Abhinavl3v3l/MLCourseANG/WEEK1.md

 3. Cost Function -

+   1. A $h$/function has variables : features$(\theta)$ and input data variables$(x^i)$
+   2. Random features are usually are assigned, data variables from data-set are constant.
-   1. Accuracy of $h$/function  measured using a **cost function**.
-A random function with input variable and attributes($\theta$) will give a very bad result
+   3. Accuracy of $h$/function measured using a **cost function**.
+   4. As a the function
-   2. A feed back system can help direct the function to right direction.
+   5. A feed back system can help direct the function to right direction.
-   3. A cost function is a feedback system where we take an average difference between the predicted output and actual output try to minimize the difference.
+   6. A cost function is a feedback system where we take an average difference between the predicted output and actual output try to minimize the difference.
-   4. Intuition I
+   7. Intuition I
-   5. Intuition II
+   8. Intuition II

 #### 3. Parameter Learning